 Coconut oil is All Good, natural and safe to use!
 You need not worry about it’s harmful effects on your body or the environment.
 Apply coconut oil to your hair prior to your dive so it can serve as additional protection from salt water.

 You may also coconut oil to treat your hair after a full day of diving.
 This will help restore some shine and moisture to your beautiful locks and will leave you smelling fresh and coconutty.

 8. Put leave-in conditioner

-Many women divers swear by using leave-in conditioner to protect their hair.
+Many women divers swear by using a leave-in conditioner to protect their hair.

 After your dive, rinse your hair with fresh water.
 Re-apply your leave-in conditioner as needed.

-You may also use leave-in conditioner after the dive to restore your hair’s shine and smoothness.
+You may also use a leave-in conditioner after the dive to restore your hair’s shine and smoothness.

 Stream to Sea Leave in Conditioner

 Stream2Sea Leave in Conditioner is a top choice among divers because it is safe for the reef.
 You need not worry about harmful chemicals entering the ocean due to its natural formulation.

 Get a 10% discount on Stream2Sea when you use my special code: DIVERBLISS